-If you have a balance in your TEA for parking and/or bus pass/vanpool and want that balance to carry forward to the new plan year, you must enroll either during Open Enrollment or prior to the start of the plan year.
+If you have a balance in your TEA for parking and/or bus pass/vanpool and want that balance to rollover to the new plan year, you must enroll either during Open Enrollment or prior to the start of the plan year.
+There is no limit on how much can be carried over to the new plan year.